Andre Iguodala: Personal life

+Media figure and business interests

 Iguodala is a tech investor and a leading advocate for athletes in the NBA to invest in the technology industry.
 His partnership with entrepreneurs in San Francisco's Silicon Valley has led to an annual event tagged Players Technology Summit.
 The inaugural edition of the event began in 2017 where Iguodala and teammate Stephen Curry played hosts.
 The second edition saw other athletes from the NBA like Kevin Durant and Jaylen Brown make debuts.
 The Players Technology Summit, sponsored by Bloomberg, was established as a platform to set a discourse and help shape conversations for athletes' financial future through opportunities in the technology industry.
+At a launch event on June 3, 2023, Bay Area-based professional women's soccer club Bay FC announced that Iguodala was a minority owner of the team.

 Together with partner Rudy Cline-Thomas, Iguodala has been able to invest in companies like Facebook, Twitter, and Tesla.
 The two have also invested in at least 25 different startups in the technology industry.

 Iguodala is a Venture Partner in the Catalyst Fund, which invests in underrepresented founders and entrepreneurs of tech companies.

-In media

-On June 25, 2019, Iguodala released The Sixth Man: A Memoir.